faisal-akbar/faisal-akbar/README.md

 ## Data Scientist | Tableau Developer | Web Developer

-- 🔭 Currently working as Senior Data Analytics Consultant
+- 🔭 Currently working as Software Engineer (Data and Analytics)
-- 🌱 I’m currently learning everything 🤣
+- 🌱 I’m currently learning Data Structure and Algorithm
 - 👯 I’m looking to collaborate with other content creators
 - 🥅 2021 Goals: Contribute more to Open Source projects
 - ⚡ Curious, enthusiastic and problem solver.